Trial of Daniel Dean: Controversy and public opinion

 Half of the community did as well.
 Legend has it that he offered a deputy $300 if he would hang Daniel Dean.
 The deputy refused, believing that Dean was innocent as well.
 Wilhelm was distraught with the thought of hanging an innocent man.
 From the start, things went wrong.
 Rather than use a scaffold, the town chose to use a tree to carry out the sentence, so they could save money.
-The community was now so divided over the ruling, that they began to fight among themselves.
-When a rumor spread that several townspeople were going to break Daniel Dean out of jail, a mob formed and stormed the jail, hoping to hang Dean earlier than planned.
+The community was now so divided over the ruling that they began to fight among themselves.
+When a rumor spread that several townspeople were going to break Daniel Dean out of jail, a mob formed and stormed the jail, allegedly hoping to hang Dean earlier than planned.
 Both sides took up arms.

 Legend and sentencing

-The hanging was not pleasant as far as hangings could go.
-Rather than go peacefully, Daniel Dean went kicking and screaming all the way, much to the horror of those present.
-Worse yet, Daniel's two boys were present and were screaming for their father.
-The crowd was also in an uproar because half were for the hanging, and the other half was against.
-Scott County was forced to borrow extra deputies from Washington County to keep the crowd back.
-Daniel professed his innocence right up to the moment that he was hanged.
+During the hanging, Daniel Dean resisted.
+The crowd was also in an uproar because of the divisions the trial created.
+Scott County borrowed extra deputies from Washington County to keep the crowd back.
+Dean professed his innocence right up to the moment that he was hanged.
 He was made to stand in the back of a wagon with a team of horses.
 Wilhelm stood with him in the wagon until the noose was around his neck.
 Dean sobbed as the minister read him his last rites, begging them not to do it.
 Then suddenly without warning Wilhelm jumped from the wagon into the driver's seat, grabbed the reins, and slapped the team of horses connected to the wagon.
-They lurched forward, and the deed was done.
-Wilhelm was so mad that before they could cut Daniel Dean down that he turned on the crowd.
-As tears of anger came from his eyes, he shouted that the town was filled with nothing but, "Yankee Demons from Hell", and that God would destroy them all.
+They lurched forward, killing Dean.
+Wilhelm was so mad that before they could cut Dean down, he turned on the crowd.
+As tears of anger came from his eyes, he shouted that the town was filled with nothing but "Yankee Demons from Hell", and that God would destroy them all.
 This comment would later be known as "The Curse of Estillville".
-Which would later result in the town changing its name.
+This would later result in the town changing its name.
 Some say that Wilhelm immediately left town and was never seen again; and that the office of sheriff remained vacant for over a year.
 Others say that he remained on, resigning in June 1880.